- Corn snakes are widely regarded as the #1 snake with the best personality. They are super friendly and love to be handled.

 They do have a curious, friendly nature, but need gentle handling and patience.
 Socialization of a pygmy python can take from mere weeks up to a year.
 They also have voracious appetites and can put on too much weight if overfed.
 Finding a breeder for them can be difficult as Australia has been closed to exporting animals for a long time.

 #2) Ball Python

 The ball python is the most popular pet snake.
-They are a larger constrictor snake that is tan with dark brown markings.
+It is a larger constrictor snake that is tan with dark brown markings.
 Adult ball pythons can get to be 5 feet long.
 They are not venomous but are constrictors.
 Ball pythons are legal as pets in most states, but there is a list of other python species that are not legal, including the Burmese Python.
 Burmese pythons are considered an invasive destructive species in the Everglades of Florida.
 Too many release pets have now started their own population and are killing off many of the raccoons, opossums, and bobcats.
 Even though pythons can be friendly with humans, they can be destructive to a new environment, so never release one into the wild.

 #1) Corn Snake

 The friendliest snake in the world is the corn snake.
 They would be voted “best personality” in the yearbook of snakes.
 Corn snakes are very friendly and love to be handled.
 Because they are easy to take care of they are one of the most popular pet snakes.
 With a mix of reddish and orangish markings on a light background, they have scales that look beaded making it look like maize or corn kernels (thus the name corn snake).
 These snakes can get to be 4-6 feet long as adults.
 When it comes to the cute factor, search “corn snakes in hats” to entertain yourself with photo after photo of cute snakes in top hats, cowboy hats, sombreros, and more!